amin07/GraphProject/README.md

 Build Instructions:

 1. First need to build Ukkonen's algorithm implementation which is in sufixtree directory
-2. a Makefile is provided so running make command should be enough.
+2. a Makefile is provided so running make command should be enough (do a make clean first).
 3. System must have C++ 11
 4. The python module digraph.py can be run in python interpreter using python 3.5
+5. Must need installed Networkx library in system
 5. The code is written so that it can be run on three different data sets (simple input, yeast & igem)
 6. Proper line should be uncommented in the beginning of main to select data set